catseye/Lariat/README.md

 The next task would be to search through a lambda term, looking for a candidate application term to reduce, and reducing it.

-    --
-    -- Returns [bool, term] where bool indicates "has rewritten" --
+The pseudocode below returns a pair `[bool, term]` where the boolean value indicates whether the term has been rewritten by the call or not.
+It implements a leftmost-outermost reduction strategy.

     let reduce = fun(t) ->
         if is_beta_reducible(t) then
             [true, beta(t)]